International-Data-Spaces-Association/idsa/README.md

 ## Knowledge Base

 The [Knowledge Base](./documentation/README.md) provides insights to support your way to build Data Spaces on the foundation of IDS.
 This community-driven knowledge base is a place to gather and share knowledge.
+Find the technical documentation and learn about the steps to build data spaces in [How To Build Data Spaces](/documentation/README.md#building-data-spaces) page.
+IDS components or implement and/or contribute to the existing open source components.
+It will link you to relevant sources and will provide guidance on your way.

 ---